chrisachoo/authlite/README.md

-## 🛡️ zauth — Lightweight, framework-agnostic auth for TypeScript
+## 🛡️ authlite — Lightweight, framework-agnostic auth for TypeScript

-Zauth is a tiny authentication core that focuses on: light footprint, great DX, web standards (HttpOnly cookies, HMAC tokens), and no vendor lock-in.
+Lightauth is a tiny authentication core that focuses on: light footprint, great DX, web standards (HttpOnly cookies, HMAC tokens), and no vendor lock-in.
 Start with Drizzle + SQLite today; Postgres and Prisma are on the roadmap.

 ### Highlights